Crunch-io/webdocs/crunch/crunch_saving-analyses.md

 ![](images/DeckDrag.png)

-Move the mouse over any item and an ✖️ will appear at its upper right; click to remove that analysis.
+To remove an slide, hover over it and click the ✖️ in the upper-right corner.

-To edit slide titles move mouse over any item and an **Edit** button will appear at its lower right; click to edit the slide’s title.
+To edit a slide title hover over it and click **Edit** to open the title editor.

 ![](images/EditSlide.png)

-Another window will slide and you will be able to edit the slide’s name.
-You can also add a subtitle.
-Click **Save**.
+Here you can edit the slide's title and subtitle.

 ![](images/EditSlideTitle.png)